 Treatment by Type of Macular Degeneration

 While there is no cure for macular degeneration, there are various treatments available that can slow the progression of the disease.
-The treatment your doctor recommends will depend on what type of macular degeneration you have and the stage of your condition.1,2
+The treatment your doctor recommends will depend on what type of macular degeneration you have (whether it is dry vs. wet macular degeneration) and the stage of your condition.1,2

 Stages of AMD